 The Company leases certain real estate for its primary facilities under operating leases that expire at various dates between one and five years.
 These leases contain renewal options, and require the Company to pay operating costs, including property taxes, insurance, and maintenance.
 The terms of these lease agreements include free rent periods and annual rent increases.
-Accordingly, the Company records a deferred rent liability related to the free rent periods and periodic rent increases.
-Rent expense is recognized on a straight-line basis over the term of the lease.
+Operating lease expense is recognized on a straight-line basis over the term of the lease.
+There were no finance lease obligations as of December 31, 2022 and 2021.